Brian-Kwong/ClassSearch/docs/install.md

 The application is distributed as a desktop application distributed via GitHub releases.
 Please navigate to the [releases page](https://github.com/Brian-Kwong/CSUClassSearch/releases) to download the latest version.

+> [!NOTE]
+> If you have any questions regarding the security warnings during installation, please refer to the [FAQ](faq.md#1-when-downloading-the-app-my-browser-warns-me-that-the-file-is-dangerous-why-is-that-and-is-it-safe-to-proceed) page for more information.

 ## Windows

 1. Download the latest `.exe` installer from the [releases page](https://github.com/Brian-Kwong/CSUClassSearch/releases).